Bernhard Eduardovich Petri: Ethnography and activism

 Established in 1924, the Institute of the Peoples of the North funded several ethnographic expeditions overseen by Petri to certain Indigenous peoples of Siberia.
 The Sayan Mountains had several related cultures that traditionally practiced reindeer herding; the Dukha in the Mongolian People's Republic, the Tozhu Tuvans of the Tuvan People's Republic, and the Soyots and the Tofalar of the Soviet Union, located in the Buryat ASSR and the Irkutsk Oblast respectively.
-Two expeditions, occurring in 1925 and 1926, were focused on documenting these societies and was the longest Petri oversaw.
+Two expeditions, occurring in 1925 and 1926, were focused on documenting these societies and were the longest Petri oversaw.
 The first was with the Tofalar.
 Petri noted that their hunting grounds were divided by patrilineal affiliation.
-The second expedition last six months and was among the Soyots.
-Petri encountered three groups that still practiced reindeer herding and counted 124 in total.
+The second expedition lasted six months and was among the Soyots.
+Petri encountered three groups that still practised reindeer herding and counted 124 in total.
 Only one herd had reindeer as the principal animal, responsible for half those reported.
 The other two herds accounted for only a quarter of the total reindeer; combined they had 203 yaks and Mongolian cattle, along with 73 goats and sheep.

 In February 1929 Petri contacted the Irkutsk Committee of the North on behalf of the Soyot people.
 They couldn't afford to send a representative to the Buryat ASSR capital of Ulan-Ude.
 In the petition, Petri focused on several issues facing the Soyots.
 There was a heavy tax on milk produced by their cattle.
 A supposed loan of 5,000 Soviet rubles from the Buryat ASSR never materialized and no schools had been opened for them.
 The Soyots traditionally sourced their reindeer from the Todzhinsky District of Tuva.
 However, at the time, the Buryat authorities prevented Soyots from crossing the border.
 Petri recommended that a new Soyot administrative unit be established to remediate these issues.
 The Buryat ASSR government was able to prevent Petri from acting on behalf of the Soyots in the future by denouncing his petition: